Placeholder-Software/WetSurfaceDecals/docs/GettingStarted/WetDecal.md

-The `WetDecal` script will project "wetness" onto any geomery surface that lies within its area.
-The geometry properties will be modified to simulate water saturation building up inside the microstructure of the surface, from slightly damp up to a thin film of water lying on top of the surface.
+The `WetDecal` script will project "wetness" onto any surface that it overlaps.
+The properties of the surface will be modified to simulate water saturation building up inside the microstructure of the surface, from slightly damp up to a thin film of water lying on top of the surface.

 > Decals are only visible to cameras that have a `WetSurfaceDecals` script attached.

+## A Simple Puddle

+1. Create a new game object in your scene.
+2. Attach a `Wet Decal` component.
+3. Set `Saturation` to `1.0`, this will create a region of maximum wetness (a thin film of water covering the surface)
+4. Move and scale the decal until it is the size and shape you want

+This "puddle" doesn't look very good yet, it's just a square of wetness.

+5. Change `Layer Mode` to `Single`, this will enable a single detail layer.
+6. Expand the new detail layer and set the `Layer Mask` to `rgba-noise-freq-range`.
+This texture contains perlin noise, starting with high frequency noise in the Red channel down to low frequency noise in the alpha channel.
+7. Change the green channel to `Simple Range Remap`.
+Tweak the `Threshold` and `Softness` values and observe how the puddle changes.

+This is the most basic puddle you can create with Wet Stuff.
+Just a single channel of perlin noise, correctly thresholded to produce a good looking puddle.

-## Prefabs
+## Demos / Prefabs

+The demo scenes are contained in `Assets/PlaceholderSoftware/Demos`.
+Each scene demonstrates a single aspect of the asset and is built around a prefab which you can tweak and use in your own games.

-There are prefabs included with Wet Stuff that provide example decals for common scenarios.
-It is recommended that you take a look at these before trying to define your own decals.
-These prefabs include both a pre-configured `WetDecal`, and a custom script which provides an animation slider to demonstrate how the fields on the decal can be adjusted to provide animation.
+It is recommended that you take a look through these prefabs and understand how they work to get a feel for the best way to achieve various effects.

-### Puddles
+### Puddle Prefab

-This prefab creates puddles of water that grow as their animation progresses.
+This prefab creates a puddle of water that grows as the animation progresses.

 The effect is achieved by using a perlin noise texture to define saturation layers.
 This texture is then clipped against a threshold region which is shifted downwards as the animation proceeds.
 As the threshold falls, more of the noise texture is included in the output.